GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

 It can also occur when a third library copies an existing library's packages into its own jar file without shading the dependency.
-This case is particularly insidous since it may not be obvious that there's an unexpected, undocumented version of the classes is hiding inside the seemingly unrelated jar.
+This case is particularly insidous since it may not be obvious that there's an unexpected, undocumented version of the classes hiding inside the seemingly unrelated jar.

 Example 1: Guava's main artifact is `guava`, but from versions 13.0 to 17.0, another artifact `guava-jdk5` was also published with classes that overlap